DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

 This means that if the application is using a single core and both hardware and software crypto devices are detected, hardware devices will be used.

-A way to achive the case where you want to force the use of virtual crypto devices is to whitelist the ethernet devices needed and therefore implicitely blacklisting all hardware crypto devices.
+A way to achieve the case where you want to force the use of virtual crypto devices is to whitelist the Ethernet devices needed and therefore implicitly blacklisting all hardware crypto devices.

 For example, something like the following command line: